andyw8/actionmailing/README.md

 WelcomeMailer.welcome(user).deliver_later
 ```

+## How it Works

+There isn't any magic in ActionMailing.
+It doesn't modify any of Rails internal
+behaviour. `ActionMailing::Mailer` simply adds an `around_action` hook to
+call `mail` automatically.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.